FTChinese/NEXT/README.md

 3. UI Design: Function, User Interaction, Login, Register, Comments, Sharing

 ## Development
 The development team will focus on achieving the highest possible performance, both on the front and back end.
-Special focus should be on three mission-critical pages.
+Special focus should be on two mission-critical pages: story and stream.
+Home page is a stream page.

 ## Mission-critical pages
 The home page, story page and channel page contributes more than 90% of the site traffic.
 These pages will be developed from scratch and their performance will be evaluated every week by the following list.
 The code should be reviewed at least every month.